Tuscany Wine & Hike

 Day by Day

 Independent arrival in Florence and check into the four-star Hotel Orto Dei Medici.
+The Orto dei Medici is an elegant, historic hotel set in a former Florentine residence on one of the city’s oldest streets, just a short walk from the Duomo.
+It combines classic architectural features—frescoed lounges, vaulted ceilings, and a lovely internal garden—with a quieter, slightly removed location that offers easy access to Florence’s sights without the intensity of the busiest areas.
 Dinner is on your own this evening.
+We will send you suggestions.
+You can choose from low-key local trattorias to a three-star Michelin restaurant.
+Florence offers it all.
 Overnight Florence.
 If you wish to arrive earlier, please let us know and we will book the extra nights for you.
 We do not charge for this service.
 Hotel included.
+Dinner not included.

-Our morning hike sets off right from the hotel and follows a beautiful route to Gaiole in Chianti.
+A five-minute drive brings us to the start of our morning hike, which follows a beautiful route to Gaiole in Chianti.
 Along the way, we pass the stately Villa Vistarenni and the medieval, walled hamlet of Vertine—both postcard-perfect in their own ways.
 Lunch awaits in Gaiole at Trattoria Sfizio, a friendly spot known for hearty local cooking.
 Afterward, a short drive brings us to the tiny hamlet of Bricciano, where we meet Rory O’Kelly for a visit to his family’s cantina.
 Rory’s South African father founded this boutique winery in the 1990s, and Rory has carried that passion forward with real dedication.
 His goal is simple—make world-class wine—and the results absolutely speak for themselves.
 We’ll taste his white Sangiovese, a Chianti Classico, a Riserva, and two expressive “Super Tuscan” wines, all paired with generous platters of cheese and charcuterie.
 A 20-minute van ride returns us to Radda in the late afternoon, with time to relax by the pool or explore the village shops.
-Dinner tonight is al fresco at Ristorante Le Panzanelle.
+Dinner tonight is in the elegant hotel dining room.
 The Hike: 1.5 hrs in the morning, 2.5 hrs in the afternoon through rolling terrain.
 Overnight Radda in Chianti.
 Hotel, breakfast, lunch, dinner, and tasting included.

 After breakfast, we have a short transfer towards Montalcino to begin our hike to the 13th-century Abbey of Sant’Antimo.
 The hike takes us through Brunello vineyards, verdant woods, and rustic farming villages before we arrive at the abbey.
 Sant’Antimo is one of the most important and famous examples of Romanesque architecture in Italy.
 After lunch at the trattoria in Castelnuovo dell’Abate, we have a short drive to “Uccelliera,” one of Brunello’s premier small wineries, for a truly unique and insightful tasting in their cantina.
 We start in the cellar and taste the still-unblended Sangiovese wines directly from the barrels of two different vineyards.
 Here we taste the difference that terroir, age, and even the type of oak barrel make to a wine.
 We then move to the tasting room to taste a flight of their Brunellos.
 On our way home, we will stop off in Pienza where you will have some free time to explore the town’s shops, cafés, and wine bars.
 Tonight we have a special dinner at Agriturismo La Fonte.
 The Hike: 2.5 hrs in the morning, through rolling terrain, mostly downhill.
 Overnight San Quirico d’Orcia.
 Breakfast, dinner, Brunello winery visit and tasting and hotel included.

-Transfer to Arezzo train station for trains after 10:30 a.m. to Florence and Rome.
-Drive time is 1 hour.
+Transfer to Chiusi Chianciano Terme train station for trains after 10:30 a.m. to Florence and Rome.
+Drive time is approximately 45 minutes.
+There is a 10:54 train (one change) which arrives Rome Termini at 13:00 and a direct train departing 10:58 which arrives Florence at 12:50.
 Transfer included.

 Please note that some itinerary details may change depending on your tour's departure date.
 Whenever we run a tour, we make new discoveries.
 Sometimes they are good discoveries, like a wonderful new trattoria, and sometimes bad, like a trail has been washed away.
 Therefore, we sometimes change our itinerary to improve it by adding new, wonderful elements to the tour or removing elements that no longer work.
 Rest assured, we always aim to provide you with the best possible experience.
 We will advise you of any changes to the original itinerary before departure.